matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-data-plane-chart.md

 ---
 title: Tyk Data Plane Chart
-description: Explains the Tyk Data Plane Chart
+description: Install and configure Tyk Data Plane
 tags: ["Tyk Data Plane chart", "Data Plane Chart", "helm charts", "helm", "charts", "kubernetes", "k8s"]
 ---

+## What components are deployed with Tyk Data Plane Chart?

 `tyk-data-plane` chart provides the default deployment of a Tyk data plane for Tyk Self Managed MDCB or Tyk Cloud users.
 It will deploy the data plane components that remotely connect to a MDCB control plane.